bobbyiliev/introduction-to-bash-scripting/ebook/en/content/004-bash-variables.md

 Here is a rundown of the script written in the file:

 * `#!/bin/bash` - At first, we specified our shebang.
-* `name=DevDojo` - Then, we defined a variable called `name` and assigned a value to it.
+* `name="DevDojo"` - Then, we defined a variable called `name` and assigned a value to it.
-* `echo "Hi there $name"` - Finally, we output the content of the variable on the screen as a welcome message by using `echo`
+* `echo "Hi there $name"` - Finally, we output the content of the variable on the screen as a welcome message by using `echo`.

 You can also add multiple variables in the file as shown below: